Anthony Hoffman Dentist Hillsboro BUTTON Request an Appointment

 Proper aftercare is vital after a wisdom tooth extraction to speed healing and avoid complications.

-Your dentist or oral surgeon will provide detailed instructions about eating, drinking, cleaning the area, and using medications.
+Your dentists will provide detailed instructions about eating, drinking, cleaning the area, and using medications.
+The first hour after surgery is important for monitoring bleeding and discomfort.

-Typically, you should rest and avoid strenuous activities for at least a few days, and eat soft foods until the area in your mouth heals.
+Typically, you should rest and avoid strenuous activities for at least a few days, and eat soft foods that require little to no chewing until the area in your mouth heals.

 The journey with your wisdom teeth, from extraction to post-procedure aftercare should be guided by a reliable, and experienced dental practitioner.